yasingole/Dev-Ops-Project/README.md

 Now again to our main event.
 To deploy the webapp we need the following resources:
 - Instance
     - This resource is key for deploying the webapp.
 It will deploy an instance within the private subnets, with the specified AMI, Instance type, security group, and key.
-    - Within this respurce were also using custom user data scripting to set up the instance with the neccessary software to run an NGINX server.
+    - Within this resource were also using custom user data scripting to set up the instance with the necessary software to run a Nginx server.
     - The necessary key needed has been generated from the aws console.
-- AMI Datasource
+- AMI Data source
     - This ensures the latest Amazon Linux 2 AMI is fetched.
 - Application Load Balancer Security Group
     - The security group for the Application Load Balancer (ALB) controls traffic access to our instances.
 Inbound rules allow HTTP traffic from the internet (port 80), while outbound rules allow all traffic.